kushidesign/kushi/README.md

                :fs :18px}})])
 ```
 If you want to go faster, write your styles as tokenized keywords.<br>
-This is similar to Tachyons/Tailwind, but much more helpful in learning actual CSS.
+This is similar to Tachyons/Tailwind, but much more helpful in learning actual CSS (or much more intuitive if you are an existing CSS expert).
 ```Clojure
 (defn my-component []
  [:div